5004-SEA-Fa24-Geeng/bg-arena-planner-xiaoyesaya/Report.md

 As a reminder, deeper thinking questions are meant to require some research and to be answered in a paragraph for with references.
 The goal is to open up some of the discussion topics in CS, so you are better informed going into industry.

+As a previous student learning Japanese pedagogy, I learned how mutual understanding across culture was very important and difficult to acheive.
+An inappropriate translation will lead to unpleasant feeling to people in the target culture.
+For example, if translating "Welcome" in English to "irasshaimase" in Japanese in the airport will be strange as this is not a commercial setting, which could be offensive to Japanese people.
+I think it is the same when comes to localization, where a good localization will improve the impression of customers since they feel they are valued and their cultures are valued.
+A bad localization may reduce the global sales and love of customers.
+One famous bad localization is the KFC's translation of slogan "Finger-lickin' good" to "eat your fingers off." in Chinese ads, which may prevent customers from going to the restauarants.
+However, to have good localization, it is more than translation.
+There are more things to be considered about such as the format of the date and address, the currency in different countries, and text adjusting for different languages.
+For example, the format of date in China usually start from date and end with year, which is different from US.
+It could cause confusion when using the US convention to write the date.

+## References

+[^1]: The pedagogy of performing another culture.
+Walker, Galal. https://openlibrary.org/works/OL15987920W/The_pedagogy_of_performing_another_culture.
+Accessed: 2025-03-10.
+[^2]: What is Software Localization? https://www.lionbridge.com/blog/content-transformation/what-is-software-localization-and-who-needs-it/.
+Accessed: 2025-03-10.
+[^3]: Is localisation still needed in modern softwate https://www.reddit.com/r/ExperiencedDevs/comments/17a86fq/is_localisation_still_needed_in_modern_softwate/ Accessed: 2025-03-10.